EfficientQA : a RoBERTa Based Phrase-Indexed Question-Answering System: Conclusion

 \section{Conclusion}

 In this paper, we introduced EfficientQA, a phrase-indexed approach to solve question answering.
-Our system relies on question-agnostic extraction of candidates that allows to reduce drastically the set of possible answers and to take advantage from the pair of sequences type of input of RoBERTa-base pretrained language model.
-EfficientQA achieves state-of-the-art performances on the PIQA benchmark and keep closing the gap with vanilla Question Answering models, while there is still room for further improvements by using heavier pretrained language models to build dense representations of questions and candidates.
-Future research will focus on mobilizing the necessary resources to extend EfficientQA representations to index a whole corpus such as the entire English Wikipedia and speed-up open-domain question answering.
+Our system relies on question-agnostic extraction of candidates that reduces the set of possible answers and takes advantage of the pair of sequences type of input of the RoBERTa-base pre-trained language model.
+EfficientQA achieves state-of-the-art performances on the PIQA benchmark and keeps closing the gap with vanilla Question Answering models, while there is still room for further improvements by using heavier pre-trained language models to build dense representations of questions and candidates.
+Future research will focus on mobilizing the necessary resources to extend EfficientQA representations to index a whole corpus, such as the entire English Wikipedia, and speed-up open-domain question answering.